-The goal of most visa programs is to ensure that law-abiding, hardworking people come into the country through legal pathways.
+The goal of most visa programs is to ensure that Employment in Australia is law-abiding, hardworking people come into the country through legal pathways.
 It is not a system that is meant to be “gamed” through bribery or deception.
 The Australian government does not look kindly upon work visa scams.
 Make sure you know what is considered a scam that could get you in big trouble or cost you financially before you begin the visa application process.

 What is a Work Visa Scam?

 A scam is defined as an attempt to mislead others to steal property, information, money, or anything else of value.
 Criminals across the globe operate scams intended to steal from people trying to find work and permanent residency in Australia.

 Certain types of conduct are considered unethical and unacceptable by the government.
 This conduct includes paying for visa sponsorship.
 Beware if someone is claiming to offer sponsorship for a price.